KastnerRG/cse160-docs/docs/source/pa8-cnn.rst

 3. **Fully Connected Layer** (Optional for extra credit):
     - Implement a fully connected layer using GPU.
     - Utilize local memory and tiled matrix multiplication for faster execution.
-    - Be careful with matrix notation used in the codebase and include the bias term for each output.
+    - Be careful with matrix notation used in the codebase.

 Optimization Tips
 -----------------